 Detail is lifeblood of any story, so it’s important to capture the key elements and outcomes.
 Specificity adds authenticity, an essential ingredient for building trust with the reader.

 Where possible, use a diagram or graph to illustrate a point, or a link to video.
 If you have a good customer who is also a confident presenter, a short video can make a lasting impact and influence decision-makers with a similar B2B buyer persona.
-CLICK HERE for some examples: https://vocalvideo.com/examples
+Here are some video examples

 For added value